THC vs. CBD: Understanding the Difference

 - Physical relaxation without mental impairment

-- Reduced anxiety and stress
+- May help some users with anxiety and stress

-- Better sleep quality
+- Could potentially support better sleep quality

 - Feeling balanced and calm